 Exercise 7

-Write a program that current minute count in a variable.
+Write a program that stores the current minute count in a variable.
 Then print “The hour just started” if minutes is less than or equal to 10 or “We are close to the end of the hour” if minutes is greater than or equal to 50.
 In any other case, don’t print anything.

 Exercise 8